Republican Party efforts to disrupt voting after the 2024 United States presidential election: Alaska

 In April 2025, 11 American Samoans in Whittier, Alaska were charged by the state of Alaska with lying about U.S. citizenship and voter fraud.
 These charges were brought by Treg Taylor, the then-Republican Attorney General of Alaska.
 American Samoans do not have automatic U.S. citizenship and are instead U.S. nationals, so they do not have the right to vote in most elections or hold public office.
 One of the people charged said that she was told by election workers to check a box that she was a citizen, as there was no identification system for U.S. nationals.
 A defendant attorney says that many of those charged are citizens.
 Due to their status as U.S. nationals and aspects of Alaska state law, the eligibility of American Samoans to vote has been described as "confusing" and "contradictory".
-Democracy Docket listed the case as one of several examples of mistakes exaggerated as voter fraud by Republican politicians and officials.

 California

 In April 2025, Clint Curtis was appointed as the county clerk and registrar of voters in Shasta County, California.
 Curtis is connected to Mike Lindell, Steve Bannon, and Michael Flynn; spread false claims of fraud during the 2020 election, and is registered as a Republican.
 The next month, Curtis fired the assistant county registrar of voters, a decision that was criticized across the political spectrum due to her extensive election experience.

-Curtis initially planned to relocate the county election services to a unused retail building and add dozens of cameras to livestream ballot counting, but the Shasta County Board of Supervisors did not vote on his plan, rejecting it in effect.
+Curtis initially planned to relocate the county election services to an unused retail building and add dozens of cameras to livestream ballot counting, but the Shasta County Board of Supervisors did not vote on his plan, rejecting it in effect.
 The California Secretary of State office warned that recording the ballot process risked voter privacy and election security.

 Curtis supported voter identification requirements; promoted a secession movement; hired secessionists and members of the election denial movement; reduced the number of ballot drop boxes; supported replacing voting machines with paper ballots and universal hand counts, which voting activists criticized as vulnerable to errors; falsely accused the previous assistant registrar of election fraud; and blocked a local news outlet.

-Florida

-In May 2025, Florida governor Ron DeSantis signed a law to restrict citizens' initiatives.
-As of 2019, similar restrictions have been put into place in states controlled by Republicans, including Arkansas, Utah and Michigan.
-The law in Florida was mostly upheld by a federal judge.

 Georgia

 In September 2025, the Georgia Republican Party submitted a series of proposals to an election study committee, led by Republicans, in the Georgia state legislature.
 These proposals included ending early voting, absentee ballots, and automatic voter registration.
-The person who submitted the list, Brad Carver, participated in the Trump fake electors plot in 2020.

-A second person who participated in fake electors plot in Georgia, Lieutenant Governor Burt Jones, is running in the 2026 Georgia gubernatorial election as a Republican.